placerda/pulmo-sense/README.md

 - **LSTM** was second-best, effectively using temporal relationships in CT scans.
 - **ViT** performed similarly to LSTM, showing the potential of attention mechanisms.
 - **2D CNN** had good results but was outperformed by sequence and attention-based models.
-- **3D CNN-LSTM** had limited performance, indicating spatiotemporal feature capture issues or needing optimization.
+- **3D CNN-LSTM** had limited performance, indicating challenges in capturing spatiotemporal features.

 ---